 difficulties or give rise to any other commercial or financial impact.

-without operating PAYE for them as employees, you should identify all such
+Where individuals are engaged by you without operating PAYE for them as employees, you should have identified all such

 individuals working for you through PSCs or other intermediaries, and the

 whole labour supply chain.
-You then need to determine those individuals’
+You then needed to determine those individuals’

-If you are an individual operating a PSC, you need to talk to your business
+If you are an individual operating a PSC, you should already have talked to your business

 clients and any intermediaries about their implementation of the 2021 rules.
 You might be able to use your PSC for some clients but not others.

-In all cases you will need to look at the rules and their impact on your
+In all cases you should have looked at the rules and their impact on your

-prepared to continue to deal with you through a PSC at all, and whether if
+net income.
+You should have checked whether your clients are actually prepared to deal with you through a PSC at all, and whether if

-they do, they intend to alter the rates they pay your PSC to reflect the
+they are, they are altering the rates they pay your PSC to reflect the

 impact on those clients of the 2021 changes.
 Where any clients decide not

-to engage your PSC, it does not follow that they will engage you as a
+to engage your PSC, it does not follow that they then engage you as a

 self-employed individual: they might only be prepared instead to engage you

-as an employee, and, if so, you will need to consider what pay rate and
+as an employee, and, if so, you need to consider the pay rate and

 We recommend that you seek advice and guidance from suitable advisers or